top of page

 One of the DCWG's primary recommendations is that developers NOT be allowed to build data centers "by right" in their choice of industrial zones.
 The DCWG recommends a floating zone mechanism, requiring that every data center be evaluated and approved individually by the County Council.
 This floating zone mechanism would allow the public and county officials to undertake a more nuanced site assessment, which we think is appropriate because of the intensive nature of data center operation.
 In contrast, the Knapp/Young draft would allow "by right" data center development in industrial zones: if the data center applicant meets generic industrial zoning criteria, they would be entitled to move forward and build.
 Why was DCWG's Floating Zone idea dropped?

-Tell the County Council: No Lowered Requirements
+Tell the Planning Commission: No Lowered Requirements!

-Further, we see that in the Knapp/Young draft, (among other things) noise standards have been watered down and diesel generator operating limits have been relaxed extensively.
+Further, we see that in the Knapp/Young draft (among other things), noise standards have been watered down and diesel generator operating limits have been relaxed extensively.
 Why?

 planningCommission@frederickcountymd.gov